flancia-coop/doc.anagora.org/iso-a-nice-team-wiki.md

 https://www.getoutline.com/

-Ask Pete kaminski@istori.com for an invite to his test instance (through 2024-11-24).
+_Ask Pete kaminski@istori.com for an invite to his test instance (through 2024-11-24)._

 Looks pretty nice, actually.
 They don't market themselves well, and their 30-day trial is difficult to set up (you need a business account on Google or Microsoft, or you can set up a Slack instance and sneak in that way).
 But that's a one-time setup thing.
 After 30 days, workspaces go read-only but export still works.

 Open source and self-hostable, which is nice.
 (The startup would probably use hosted, though.)

 The organization and editor look easy enough for non-technical folks, and is mostly powerful enough for Pete.
-Looks like they have nice embedding support, including Grist and Diagrams.net.
+Looks like they have nice embedding support, including Grist and Diagrams.net among many others.

 The wiki linking is a little wonky.
 You can do it, but only with Command-K, not double square brackets.
-If a destination page gets renamed, link text to that page doesn't change (and is not too easy to change by hand).
-I (Pete) aren't crazy about how this works, but it might be fine for non-technical folks.
+If a destination page gets renamed, link text to that page doesn't change (and is not very easy to change by hand).
+I (Pete) am not crazy about how this works, but it might be fine for non-technical folks.

 ## Affine